-“When I started in housing we had a tenant who was in a wheelchair, but whose flat was at the top of a flight of stairs.
+“When I started in housing we had a tenant who was in a wheelchair but whose flat was at the top of a flight of stairs.
 To get out, he had to sit at the top and shout to passers-by to help him get down.
 As a result, he rarely went out.
 We found him a ground-floor flat, fully accessible.
 It changed his life.
 He was so grateful he used to come into our office every day to thank us.
 That is why I’m in housing, because it changes people’s lives.”

 I will always remember that story and now believe, as he does, of the vital importance of the right housing.
 Most of us have a tendency to talk theoretically.
-Stop, now.
+Stop.
 Look at the key points you are trying to make and find a story to match each one.
 Because I can guarantee you that it will be the stories that people remember.

 3) Involve Me

-Last night I went to a seminar on “Zen and the art of social media” by Sinead MacManus.
+Last night I went to a seminar on Zen and the Art of Social Media by Sinead MacManus.
 She is a passionate advocate of a focused approach online and there were some great stories and examples.
-But what enabled me to work out how I could apply it to my business, and put this blog entry on my to-do list, was the involvement.
-I talking with my colleagues on the course and worked out how it was relevant to me.
+But what enabled me to work out how I could apply it to my business and put this blog entry on my to-do list was the involvement.
+I spoke with my colleagues on the course and worked out how it was relevant to me.

 It’s even better if you structure the involvement to make a point.
-In my speeches on creating Great Workplaces I ask people to come up, in groups, with the 3 most important elements of great management.
+In my speeches on creating happy workplaces I ask people to come up with the three most important elements of great management in their groups.
 Then I ask them when they personally worked at their best.
 Given that great management should be about getting people to work at their best, the answers should be the same.
-But they rarely are and people get the point that what they are focusing on in management are the wrong things.
+But they rarely are.
+People get the point that what they are focusing on in management are the wrong things.
 A point people discover through involvement is far more powerful than one you try to persuade them of.